You are here

 Animals showing signs of illness such as fever, nasal discharge, cough, etc.

-Animals under 8 weeks of age
+Cats and dogs under 8 weeks of age.

 Animals under 2 lbs.